Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Safaris to Akagera typically include game drives and boat tours, offering close encounters with the Big Five, making it a top destination for wildlife tourism in Rwanda.

-The thriving wildlife species of Akagera national park have firmly placed Rwanda on the map for wildlife enthusiasts in Africa.
+The thriving wildlife species of Akagera National Park have firmly placed Rwanda on the map for wildlife enthusiasts in Africa.

-Akagera national park offers visitors unparalleled opportunities to sight a variety of animal species inclusive of the iconic Big 5 animals in Rwanda, namely the lions, leopards, elephants, cape Buffaloes and rhinoceroses going about daily activities in their natural habitats.
+Akagera National Park offers visitors unparalleled opportunities to sight a variety of animal species inclusive of the iconic Big 5 animals in Rwanda, namely the lions, leopards, elephants, cape Buffaloes, and rhinoceroses going about daily activities in their natural habitats.

 The Big 5 Animals in Rwanda: